cakephp/docs/en/core-libraries/core-helpers/form.rst

     The ``$options`` array is where most of the form configuration happens.
 This special array can contain a number of different key-value pairs that affect the way the form tag is generated.

+    .. versionchanged:: 2.0

+    The default url for all forms, is now the current url including passed, named, and querystring parameters.
+You can override this default by supplying $options['url'] in the second parameter of
+    $this->Form->create().

 $options[‘type’]
 ----------------